alchemycodelab/javascript-career-track-prerequisites/arrays.md

 ### `.sort`

-Unlike the previous array methods, calling `.sort` _changes the array_ rather than creating a new array.
+Unlike the previous array methods, calling `.sort` _changes the array_ rather than creating a new array (it does return a value of the array itself).

 It also has a different style of callback function than the other array methods, a comparison function that takes two items and you indicate the relative sort order by returning a negative number, zero, or a positive number.

 ```js
 const numbers = [3, 7, 2, 7, 2, 2, 9];